alyssak37/project3-client/README.md

 # Future Enhancements
 - Add images
-- I would like to eventially implement CRUD so a user could create, edit or delete a fact.
+- I would like to eventually implement CRUD so a user could create, edit or delete a fact.